 The easiest, most convenient, most economical, and most reliable way to make your tax payment is by E Check (Electronic Check / ACH payment).
 This can be done online or over the telephone.
 There is a modest charge of only $1.25 for paying by E Check.
 No actual check writing; no stamp, trips to the mailbox, no paper.
 Avoid the anxiety and delay of mailing your payment.
 The payment is secure and timely.
 The fee for an E Check is usually less than the fees incurred when using a credit, debit or ATM card to pay.
 Go to the following link: https://www.invoicecloud.com/cityofnorwalkct or call (203) 318-9523.

 Norwalk City Hall re-opened fully on May 21, 2021.
 The tax collector’s office is open for in person transactions, with no appointment necessary, from 8:30 am - 4:00 pm.
 Payments may be made by credit card, debit card, ATM card, check, money order, or cash.
-There is no longer a requirement to wear a mask in Norwalk City Hall.
-If you have questions about the mask policy or other COVID related policies, please contact the Mayor's Office, or refer to the Mayor's COVID 19 updates.
+There is no requirement to wear a mask in Norwalk City Hall although many employees and visitors still do.
+If you have questions about the mask policy or other COVID-19 related policies, please contact the Mayor's Office, or refer to the Mayor's COVID-19 updates.

 You may still make your payment by mail.
 A courtesy reply envelope is included with your tax bill if you wish to pay by mail, or you may send your payment to: Tax Collector, City of Norwalk, PO Box 5530, South Norwalk CT 06856.
 Be sure to write your list numbers on your check.
 List numbers are shown on your payment coupons.
 If you wish to have a receipt returned to you, please send the entire lower portion of your tax bill (both payment coupons) and a self-addressed, stamped envelope with your payment.
-You may expect to receive a receipt back within a few days.
+You may expect to receive a receipt back within a few days to weeks, depending on how busy we are.
 We will not send back your receipt if you fail to include a self-addressed, stamped envelope.
-Payments legibly postmarked by the U.S. Postal Service on or before Monday, August 1, 2022, are on time, regardless of when they are received by the Tax Collector’s office.
+Payments legibly postmarked by the U.S. Postal Service on or before Wednesday, February 1, 2023, are on time, regardless of when they are received by the Tax Collector’s office.
 For your own benefit, obtain a ‘receipt of mailing’ from the U.S. Postal Service when mailing your payment if you choose to mail your payment close to the deadline.

 Pay your bill anytime, anywhere - online or telephone payments with a credit, debit, or ATM card.
 As noted above, for a modest fee of $1.25, you may pay by ACH payment (E Check) from our website or by phone.
 This affords you the certainty that your payment has been received, eliminates anxiety and worry about mail delivery, eliminates the burden of going to city hall or one of the local banks to pay in person, and allows you to process the transaction at a time that is convenient to you.